jwijenbergh/FOD/doc/installation/v1.7/docker.md

 Yields a more complete simulation of a router for FoD.

 Dockerfile.vnet_router1 :
-Dockerfile.vnet_router2 : similar to Dockerfile.vnet_router1, but will use netconf instead of CENSET's netopeer NETCONF server
+Dockerfile.vnet_router2 : similar to Dockerfile.vnet_router1, but will use netconfd (DEBIAN package) instead of CESNET's netopeer NETCONF server
 (instructions how to build and run inside the Dockerfiles)